 Hide SMS & iMessage Previews from the Lock Screen on iPhone

-Hide Text Message & iMessage Previews from the Lock Screen
+How to Hide Text Message & iMessage Previews from the Lock Screen of iOS

-If you want to hide the message previews, here’s how to disable the text preview from showing on the lock screen:
+If you want to hide the message previews from showing up on the iPhone or ipad lock screen, here’s how to disable the text preview from showing on the lock screen:

 - Open “Settings” and tap on “Notifications”